-Is Qatar the target of a dirty tricks campaign to strip it of the World Cup?
+Is Qatar The Target Of A Dirty Tricks Campaign To Strip It Of The World Cup?

 A little known Swiss website had published a report that FIFA president Gianni Infantino had received a letter from six Arab countries demanding that Qatar be stripped of the 2022 World Cup.

-It didn’t take long for other media outlets to pile in because, well, if Reuters was running the story then it must be true….
+It didn’t take long for other media outlets to pile on because, well, if Reuters was running the story then it must be true...

 Latest indications are that the report originated on websites in the Middle East.